• Mental Health

 Xanax Side Effects In Elderly

 Elderly people may be especially sensitive to side effects while taking Xanax.2 This is because it takes them longer to metabolize Xanax, which can cause higher concentrations of it in the blood.
 This can put them at risk for severe side effects like sedation and cognitive problems, and increase the likelihood of accidents and injuries.
-Because of this, providers usually start older adults at a lower dose.
+Because of this, providers usually start older adults at a lower dose of Xanax.

 Xanax side effects in elderly include:5,6